Mohammed-Taysser/bensalman/README.md

 - Modern and responsive layout
 - Written in TypeScript with predictable static types.
 - Use Redux with redux-toolkit Store
+- Integration with Axios for API requests
 - Lint using Eslint
+- Internationalization with i18next
 - Minimal need for any custom CSS using Sass.
 - Using Tailwindcss as class base utils
+- UI Components from Ant Design
+- Integration of Swiper library:

 ## Get Start 🚀